finance

 • To attract and promote more PPP’s in social and economic infrastructure, thereby making essential projects viable.

-• To facilitate investment in social sectors such as education, health, water supply, wastewater, solid waste management.
+• To facilitate investment in social sectors such as education, health, water supply, wastewater, and solid waste management.

 • The new scheme will be beneficial to the public as it helps develop the country’s infrastructure.